lupesantos/projeto13-mywallet-front/README.md

 ## About

-This project was very especial to my because was my first FullStack project and it was really great to do something from 0, including Frontend, Backand and database!
+This project was very especial to my because was my first FullStack project and it was really great to do something from 0, including Frontend, Backend and database!